mr-minty/CIT_480_IMS_Project/README.md

 2. Run the command `npm install`, this will install all necessary dependencies
 3. Run the command `node .`
 4. In a web browser, navigate to localhost:3000 and you should see "IMS Project is running 🚀"

-## Set Up MySQL Database
-1. Install MariaDB/MySQL server (You will create the password for the default "root" account here)
-2. Download 'IMS_Database_Schema.sql"
-3. Run the command `mysql -u root -p < [PATH_TO_"IMS_Database_Schema.sql"]`
-4. Enter your password
-5. This should have created the empty database 'ims_test'
-6. You can interact with 'ims_test' by running `mysql -u root -p ims_test`

 # Contributing to the project: